September 24, 2025

 The MCAT is 7.5 hours of brain-burning intensity.
 That’s longer than the GRE, longer than the LSAT, and yes, even longer than the average USMLE Step 1 exam.

-It's not enough to be smart.
-You have to be strategic.
-You have to train for stamina.
+You have to train for stamina as well as knowledge.
 Imagine reading dense science passages and answering high-stakes questions while your focus is leaking out of your ears.

 Most students start fading by Hour 5.
 The ones who succeed are the ones who train their mind to sprint for eight hours straight.